+Traveller from California

-Traveller from Wirral
+Traveller from Birmingham

-Located in Old Town, this eco-friendly hotel is within a 10-minute walk of Our Dynamic Earth, Arthur's Seat, and Palace of …More
+Located in Old Town, this eco-friendly hotel is within a 10-minute walk of Festival Theatre, Greyfriars Kirk, and University …More

-Traveller from Cheshire
+Traveller from Philadelphia

 With narrow, winding streets and alleys, this mediaeval district is a contrast to New Town.
 Acting as the main artery, the Royal Mile begins at Edinburgh Castle and ends at the Palace of Holyroodhouse, the Royal Family’s residence.
 Many tourist attractions are found in Old Town including the National Galleries, Royal Museum, and St. Giles Cathedral.